alemesa/mapbox-covid19/TUTORIAL.md

 Next, let's do the same for the circle-color property.

-I'm going to use a color palette from [colorbrewer2](https://colorbrewer2.org/) which has palettes that are made specific for maps - this is the one I picked 👉 [link 🔗](https://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=7)
+I'm going to use a color palette from [colorbrewer2](https://colorbrewer2.org/) which has palettes that are made specifically for maps - this is the one I picked 👉 [link 🔗](https://colorbrewer2.org/#type=sequential&scheme=YlOrRd&n=7).

 ```diff
 paint: {